 Wherever you are in the world, New Year is a special time for everyone to celebrate the arrival of the new year full of opportunities.
 In Japan, New Year (正月, shōgatsu) is the most important holiday, but the celebrations are generally quite different from the typical Western celebrations.
 So-called bonenkai (year-forgetting-parties) are organized with the goals of leaving the worries of the past year behind and starting the new year fresh.
 Many shops and companies close for the first few days of January and people use this time to spend time with their family.
 Many people go back to their hometown to spend the New Year’s holiday with their family or local friends.
-People from different cultures or countries celebrate the end of the year in different ways and the Japanese culture also has unique traditions.
-Here is an ultimate list of to-do things to spend New Year in Japan!
+People from different cultures or countries celebrate the end of the year in different ways and Japanese culture also has unique traditions.
+Here is an ultimate guide for how to spend New Year’s holidays in Japan!

 New Year’s greeting

 Where in Western countries you often say Happy New Year or Happy Holidays at the end of the year and the arrival of the new year, a distinction is made in Japanese between wishing someone a happy end of the year and a happy arrival of the new year.
 You will hear several expressions used for wishing someone a happy new year, but two are the most used:

 良いお年を迎えください ~ yoi otoshi o (mukaete kudasai)

 明けましておめでとう (ございます) ~ akemashite omedeto (gozaimasu)

 ‘yoi otoshi o’ is used at the end of the year as the meaning is to have a good year and greet the new year. mukaete kudais is often omitted. ‘akemashite omedeto (gozaimasu)’ is a greeting you’ll hear after the new year has arrived.
 A way to remember; think of the fact that you want to congratulate your friends with the arrival of the new year as omedeto means congratulations.